 Mette Coleman, PT, CMPT, DSc student

-The next course in Bozeman, MT is C-626 Upper Extremity on September 19-20.
-The course is taught at Excel Physical Therapy by NAIOMT teaching faculty Bill Temes.
+The next course scheduled for Kalispell, MT is C-613 "Virtual" Thoracic Spine on December 12-13.
+The course will be taught online by NAIOMT teaching faculty Bill Temes.

 Watch our teaching faculty demonstrate key techniques from NAIOMT's core courses.